 - Within a few miles of dropping off Mount Rode Summit, water becomes more prevalent, with numerous streams, springs and lakes.

 - Food can be acquired every day, be it from large supermarkets in South Lake Tahoe , Tahoe City, and Truckee, to mountain grocery stores, bars, restaurants, or gas stations.

 We rode this route in 4-5 days.
 We started in the late afternoon in Reno, making it to the top Mount Rose Summit by the end of the day.
 It took us three days of predominantly singletrack riding to get to Truckee, at a pace that allowed for photos, picnics and swimming.
 The last day from Truckee to Reno is easy going but can be more exposed and hot.
 Luckily, you can cool off in the Truckee River, right in the heart of Reno.

 Note that we dropped down after Armstrong Pass, via Armstrong Connector – Sidewinder – Coral Trail – Powerline to Meyers/South Lake due to bad weather.
 But you can climb further along the Tahoe Rim Trail and descend Mr Toad’s Wild Ride/Saxon Creek as well.

 Diehard singletrack lovers can work in more trail to the route; check out Trailforks and MTB Project for options.

-- Lots of information is to be found at the main hub of the Tahoe Rim Trail
+- Lots of general information is to be found at the main hub of the Tahoe Rim Trail

 - Meriwether’s account of riding the Tahoe Rim Trail

 - If you have more time to explore Tahoe’s vast trail network unladen, there’s lots of great local trail info on MTB Projects and Trailforks